Guugu Yimithirr Playschool

 Without effective early education, children often start school behind in key areas like language, literacy, numeracy, and self-regulation.

-“What excites me the most about Playschool is that it is available to all children, not just those of working parents.
-We have a full education program which includes developing literacy skills, so our children are ahead when they start school and no longer behing.”
+“What excites me the most about Playschool is that it is available to all children, not just children of working parents everyone is welcome.
+We have a full education program which includes developing literacy skills so our children are ahead when they start school and no longer behind.
+Our children learn routines and how to follow directions so they are ready for school life.”

 Cheryl